Hugh Lygon: Education

 He was educated at Eton and Pembroke College, Oxford.
-While at Oxford, Lygon was part of the Railway Club, which included: Henry Yorke, Roy Harrod, Henry Thynne, 6th Marquess of Bath, David Plunket Greene, Edward Henry Charles James Fox-Strangways, 7th Earl of Ilchester, Brian Howard, Michael Parsons, 6th Earl of Rosse, John Sutro, Hugh Lygon, Harold Acton, Bryan Guinness, 2nd Baron Moyne, Patrick Balfour, 3rd Baron Kinross, Mark Ogilvie-Grant, John Drury-Lowe.
+While at Oxford, Lygon was part of the Oxford Railway Club.

 After leaving Oxford he worked in a bank in Paris before working in the City.

 Death

-Lygon died in Germany, where he was on a motoring tour with his friend, the artist Henry Wynn (a son of Lady Newborough).
-Lygon was standing in the road to ask the way and fell backwards, hitting his head on a stone.
-He died later due to a fractured skull, having spent four days in a hospital in Rothenburg ob der Tauber.
+Lygon died in Germany in 1936, during a road trip with his friend, the artist Henry Wynn (a son of Lady Newborough).
+Lygon was standing in the road asking for directions, and accidentally fell backwards, hitting his head.
+Lygon spent four days in a hospital in Rothenburg ob der Tauber, eventually dying from a skull fracture suffered during the fall.
 His body was returned to England.